Doug Jones (politician): Early life and education

 Doug Jones was born in Fairfield, Alabama to Gordon and Gloria (Wesson) Jones.
 His father worked at U.S. Steel and his mother was a homemaker.
 He went to Fairfield High School.
 Jones graduated from the University of Alabama with a Bachelor of Science in political science in 1976, and earned his Juris Doctor from Cumberland School of Law at Samford University in 1979.
 He is a member of Beta Theta Pi.

 Jones's political career began as staff counsel to the U.S. Senate Judiciary Committee for Alabama Senator Howell Heflin.
 Jones then worked as an Assistant U.S. Attorney from 1980 to 1984 before resigning to work at a private law firm in Birmingham, Alabama, from 1984 to 1997.
 He ran in the Democratic primary for district 6 of the Alabama House of Representatives in 1994, but did not advance to the runoff.

 Career

-Defense of Tom Posey
+Defense of Tom Posey in Iran Contra affair

 In 1988, Jones acted as defense counsel for Alabama man Tom Posey who allegedly supplied weapons to Contras in Nicaragua through his organization Civilian Military Assistance with weapons and was a well-known supporter of the KKK.

 During the 2017 Special Senate election, this history served as the basis for an opposition campaign, calling into question Jones's support for civil rights and the black community.